dessalines/essays/socialism_faq.md

 - [Religious freedoms in China explained](https://twitter.com/isgoodrum/status/1004884261051092993?s=21).
 - [Thousands of Muslims from the Uyghur province make Hajj Pilgrimage yearly.](https://www.app.com.pk/over-11000-chinese-muslims-from-xinjiang-proceed-to-saudi-arabia-for-hajj/)
 - [EU rejects China offer of Xinjiang tour](https://www.scmp.com/news/china/diplomacy/article/3003217/eu-rejects-chinas-offer-xinjiang-tour-says-its-open-one-later).
+- The sources for an Australian documentary about the uyghurs, turn out to be [members of the FSA and TIP,  right wing, ultra-nationalist Turkish terrorist orgs.](https://twitter.com/ethan_parallels/status/1151153694517260288?s=21) The two men with links to terrorist groups were interviewed on nearly every Australian TV station for a week.
+[2](https://twitter.com/j_bigboote/status/1182726991675625472?s=21)
 - [If China Is Anti-Islam, Why Are These Chinese Muslims Enjoying a Faith Revival?](https://time.com/3099950/china-muslim-hui-xinjiang-uighur-islam/)
 - [A New York Times "expose" of re-education centers in Xinjiang lied and mistranslated every claim.](https://www.quora.com/What-would-be-the-consequences-of-the-New-York-Times-expose-on-Xinjiang/answer/Jamin-Chen-1)
 - [More sources debunking this here](https://docs.google.com/document/d/1XiHrkJ_zudQZP1hBIBCgJKKAfAILxEG0cmQGrNH8pIU/mobilebasic).